Mitch Tambo: Music career

 In 2016, Tambo self-released his debut extended play titled Guurrama-Li.
 It was re-released on Songbird Records in July 2018.

 In 2019, he auditioned for the ninth series of Australia's Got Talent, where he performed his single "Walanbaa".
 He progressed to the semi-final after receiving the golden buzzer from judge and former Pussycat Dolls lead singer Nicole Scherzinger.
 In the semi-final, he received another golden buzzer from judge Natalie Bassingthwaighte after performing a bilingual version of "You're the Voice" (in Gamilaraay and English) wearing the Dhinawan and Murray crest and feathers.
 He progressed to the final in September 2019, where his placing was undisclosed.
 Following his appearance on the show', Tambo's EP began charting on iTunes charts across the world, and a fan Twitter campaign was launched to have him represent Australia in the Eurovision Song Contest.

 In November 2019, Tambo signed a record deal with Sony Music Australia.
 On 19 November 2019, Tambo was announced as a participant in Eurovision - Australia Decides; in an attempt to represent Australia in the Eurovision Song Contest 2020 with the song "Together".
 In the Eurovision - Australia Decides final, "Together" placed 5th in a field of 10.
 During the campaign for the Eurovision Song Contest, Tambo experienced toxic cyberbullying, which impacted his mental health.

 In December 2019, and after performing it in the semi-final of Australia's Got Talent, Tambo released the bilingual version of "You're the Voice" in English and Gamilaraay.
 He performed the song at the NITV sunrise ceremony for Australia Day on 26 January, and later with John Farnham as the finale of the Fire Fight Australia concert in February 2020.

 On 15 May 2020, Tambo released "Love".
 In a statement, Tambo said "'Love' is a reminder to reach deep down within, heal and set our spirits free with love, healing and hope for a better tomorrow."

 In September 2022, Tambo released "Come Together" with Lee Kernaghan and Isaiah Firebrace.

 In May 2023, he released "Yugal Yulu-gi", which means "song and dance".
 The song was used during the NRL Indigenous Round on Fox Sports.

 On 3 September 2023, Tambo performed his bilingual version of "You're The Voice", standing in for John Farnham at a concert which was part of the "Yes" campaign in the 2023 Australian Indigenous Voice referendum, a vote to change the Australian Constitution to enshrine a Voice to Parliament for Indigenous Australians.
 The song played as a soundtrack for a video ad directed by filmmaker Warwick Thornton, which was rolled out on social and other digital media and television.

 In 2024, Tambo left Sony Music.
 In July 2024, he released the instrumental album, Tambo Jamz Vol.1.

+In September 2025, Tambo released the children's book I Am Me.